kazi-rayed-hossain/GitHub-useful-Commands/README.md

 ```sh
 git init
 ```
-## How to add a file to the staging area in Git:
+## :beginner: How to add a file to the staging area in Git:

 The command below will add a file to the staging area.
 Just replace `filename_here` with the name of the file you want to add to the staging area.